Omnitrans: OmniAccess ADA Service

 Access provides public transportation services for persons who are physically or cognitively unable to use regular bus service (ADA certified and/or Omnitrans Disability Identification Card holders).
 Access operates curb-to-curb service with minibuses or vans, complementing the Omnitrans fixed-route bus system.
 The Access service area is defined as up to 3/4 mi on either side of an existing fixed route.
 Service is available on the same days and at the same times that fixed-route services operate.

-Omni Ride

-Omni Ride serves Bloomington, Chino, Chino Hills, and Upland area.
+OmniRide